measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `downloaded_kb` and `uploaded_kb` are the amount of downloaded and uploaded kilo-bytes, and `failure` is the overall failure that occurred during the test (or the empty string, if no error occurred).
+This event is always emitted, regardless of whether the task arrives naturally to its end or instead is interrupted.
+As such, you can rely on this event as a "once" event suitable for clearing up resources allocated as part of the task lifecycle.

 - `"status.geoip_lookup"`: (object) This event is emitted only once at the beginning of the task, and provides information about the user's IP address,